 - Obese people have lower levels of vitamin D than non-obese people.

 Read more about vitamin D.

 - The usual dose of colecalciferol is 1 capsule once a month.

 - You may be asked to take 2 capsules as your first dose, followed by 1 capsule every month thereafter.

-- Some people who have very low vitamin D may need higher doses such as 1 capsule once a day for 10 days, followed by 1 capsule every month thereafter.
-If you have deficiency from liver disease you may need to continue to take it daily.
+- Some people who have very low vitamin D may need higher doses, such as 1 capsule once a day for 10 days, followed by 1 capsule every month thereafter.
+If you have deficiency from liver disease you may need to continue to take a capsule daily.

 - Your doctor may also advise you to have plenty of calcium in your diet.